Opera Comique

-The Opera Comique was a 19th-century theatre constructed in Westminster, London, between Wych Street, Holywell Street and the Strand.
+The Opera Comique was a 19th-century theatre constructed in Westminster, London, located between Wych Street, Holywell Street and the Strand.
 It opened in 1870 and was demolished in 1902, to make way for the construction of the Aldwych and Kingsway.

 The theatre was built cheaply as a speculative venture, and was known as one of the "rickety twins" along with the adjacent Globe Theatre.
 Numerous managements presented plays in English, French and German, and the house was also used for extravaganzas and English versions of French opéras bouffes.
 It is best remembered as the theatre where several early Gilbert and Sullivan operas had their first runs, between 1877 and 1881.

 History

 Background and early years

 In the 16th century Lyon's Inn, one of the Inns of Chancery attached to London's Inner Temple, stood on the site.
 By the 1860s the area had deteriorated greatly, and the old inn had been converted into what the historians Mander and Mitchenson describe as "dwellings of a dubious nature".
 In 1864 part of the area was cleared, and the impresario Sefton Parry built a new theatre, the Globe, which opened in 1868.
 He acquired an adjacent site, bounded by Wych Street, Holywell Street and the Strand, on which he built the Opera Comique two years later.
 The architect was Francis Fowler.

 Parry's construction of the theatres was a speculative venture: he hoped to make large profits from compensation when the area was demolished, which was even then in contemplation.
 It remained in contemplation for more than thirty years.
 The two theatres, which backed on to each other, became known as "the rickety twins": both were of such flimsy construction that performers could hear each other through the common wall.
 Despite the nickname, the Opera Comique was by no means a twin of the Globe, being only about half the size, with a seating capacity of 862, compared with more than 1,500 at the Globe.

 Another way in which the two theatres differed was that, unlike the Globe, the Opera Comique was largely underground.
 It was entered through tunnels from three streets (including the Strand) and was nicknamed the "Theatre Royal Tunnels".
 It was reportedly draughty, and its long flight of stairs leading down to the level of the stalls was a dangerous fire hazard.
 Despite this and the flimsy construction, the theatre attracted high praise from the press after it opened.
 The Era, commented, "For elegance of design and perfect adaptability to the requirements of dramatic art it is not surpassed, if indeed it be equalled, by any existing Theatre".
 Another London journal reported: